Redland

 SPARQL Query Language for RDF

-Rasqal provides support for the W3C SPARQL Query Language being developed by the W3C RDF Data Access Working Group, as defined in SPARQL Query Language for RDF, W3C Proposed Recommendation 12 November 2007.
-It currently implements most of the functionality except for GRAPH, UNION and part of OPTIONAL.
-For detailed information on the implementation state, see the Rasqal todo / bugs list and the Redland issue tracker.
+Rasqal provides complete support for the W3C SPARQL Query Language 1.0 developed by the W3C RDF Data Access Working Group, as defined in SPARQL Query Language for RDF (1.0), W3C Recommendation 15 January 2008.

 LAQRS Adds to Querying RDF in SPARQL (LAQRS)

 LAQRS is an experimental set of syntax extensions for SPARQL.
 The syntax and features may change at any time.
-At present Rasqal provides only parsing and API support for it.
+At present Rasqal provides parsing and API support for alternate update syntaxes, the EXPLAIN keyword, plus executing a few experimental extension functions: NOW() / CURRENT_DATETIME(), FROM_UNIXTIME() and TO_UNIXTIME().

 Installation and Documentation

-The public API is described in the librasqal.3 UNIX manual page and in more detail in the API reference.
+The public API is described in the API reference.
 It is demonstrated in the roqet utility program which shows how to call the query engine and operate over the query results.
 When Rasqal is used inside Redland, the Redland documentation explains how to call the query engine and contains several example programs.

 Sources

-The packaged sources are available from http://download.librdf.org/source/ (master site) and also from the SourceForge site.
-The development Subversion sources can also be browsed with ViewCV.
+The packaged sources are available from http://download.librdf.org/source/.
+The development GIT sources can also be browsed on GitHub or checked out at git://github.com/dajobe/rasqal.git

 License